sa-community/addons-data-script/README.md

 ### Types

-The package, including addon manifests, is fully typed.
+The package is fully typed, including all addon manifests.
 The [addon manifest typedef](types.d.ts) is based off [manifest-schema](https://github.com/ScratchAddons/manifest-schema), and I try to keep them as similar as possible.

 All [addon manifests on Scratch Addons's `master` branch](https://github.com/ScratchAddons/ScratchAddons/tree/master/addons) are typechecked against that typedef every 12 hours.